 Healthy eating starts with learning new ways to eat, such as adding more fresh fruits, vegetables, and whole grains and cutting back on foods that have a lot of fat, salt, and sugar.

+You may be surprised at how easy it can be to eat healthy foods and how good it will make you feel.
 Healthy eating is not a diet.
 It means making changes you can live with and enjoy for the rest of your life.

 Healthy eating is about balance, variety, and moderation.